tunlusoy/Data-Science-Tools/README.md

 - [An Introduction to Scikit Learn: The Gold Standard of Python Machine Learning](https://towardsdatascience.com/an-introduction-to-scikit-learn-the-gold-standard-of-python-machine-learning-e2b9238a98ab): Scikit-learn provides a wide selection of supervised and unsupervised learning algorithms.
 Best of all, it’s by far the easiest and cleanest ML library.

+- [PyTorch - Everything You Need to Know](https://www.cuelogic.com/blog/pytorch-in-10-mins): The latest release of Pytorch 1.0 by Facebook marks another major milestone for the open source Deep Learning platform.
+It is increasingly making it easier for developers to build Machine Learning capabilities into their applications while testing their code is real time.

 ## R
 - [R developer's guide to Azure](https://docs.microsoft.com/en-us/azure/architecture/data-guide/technology-choices/r-developers-guide):